 - a.
 Spudding well (minimum of 24 hours) - b.
 Setting and/or Cementing of all casing strings (minimum of 4 hours) - c.
 BOPE tests (minimum of 4 hours) - 1.
-Hydrogen Sulfide (H2S) monitors shall be installed prior to drilling out the surface shoe.
-If H2S is detected in concentrations greater than 100 ppm, the Hydrogen Sulfide area shall meet Onshore Order 6 requirements, which includes equipment and personnel/public protection items.
-If Hydrogen Sulfide is encountered, provide measured values and formations to the BLM. - Unless the production casing has been run and cemented or the well has been properly plugged, the drilling rig shall not be removed from over the hole without prior approval.
-If the drilling rig is removed without approval - an Incident of Non-Compliance will be written and will be a "Major" violation. - 3.
+A Hydrogen Sulfide (H2S) Drilling Plan shall be activated 500 feet prior to drilling into the Bone Spring formation.
+As a result, the Hydrogen Sulfide area must meet Onshore Order 6 requirements, which includes equipment and personnel/public protection items.
+If Hydrogen Sulfide is encountered, please provide measured values and formations to the BLM. - 2.
+Unless the production casing has been run and cemented or the well has been properly plugged, the drilling rig shall not be removed from over the hole without prior approval.
+If the drilling rig is removed without approval an Incident of Non-Compliance will be written and will be a "Major" violation. - 3.
 Floor controls are required for 3M or Greater systems.
 These controls will be on the rig floor, unobstructed, readily accessible to the driller and will be operational at all times during drilling and/or completion activities.
 Rig floor is defined as the area immediately around the rotary table; the area immediately above the substructure on which the draw works is located, this does not include the dog house or stairway area. - 4.
-The record of the drilling rate along with the GR/N well log run from TD to surface shall be submitted to the BLM office as well as all other logs run on the borehole 30 days from completion.
+The record of the drilling rate along with the GR/N well log run from TD to surface (horizontal well vertical portion of hole) shall be submitted to the BLM office as well as all other logs run on the borehole 30 days from completion.
 If available, a digital copy of the logs is to be submitted in addition to the paper copies.
 The Rustler top and top and bottom of Salt are to be recorded on the Completion Report.